kuzzleio/documentation-old/src/sdk-reference/kuzzle/refresh-index.md

 }
 ```

-When writing or deleting documents in Kuzzle Backend's database layer, the update needs to be indexed before being reflected
+When writing or deleting documents in Kuzzle, the update needs to be indexed before being reflected
 in the search index.
 By default, this operation can take up to 1 second.